Taking care of yourself at home

 • When you can start driving again

-After the first 3-6 months, the risk of transplant rejection is lower, and your immunosuppressant medicines will reduce.
+After the first 3 to 6 months, the risk of transplant rejection is lower, and your immunosuppressant medicines will reduce.
 You should have more energy and be able to start doing more.

 When can you start doing things again?